rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

 sort(people, comparing(Person::getFirstName));
 ````

-Comparators built this way can also be chained together.
-For example, after comparing people by their first name, if there are people with the same first name, the `thenComparing` method with also compare by last name:
+`Comparator`s built this way can also be chained together.
+For example, after comparing people by
+their first name, if there are people with the same first name, the `thenComparing` method with also
+compare by last name:

 `sort(people, comparing(Person::getFirstName).thenComparing(Person::getLastName));`

-_Note: `Collections.sort(...)` only works on collections that are subtypes of List.
-The Set and Collection APIs do not imply any ordering of the elements._
+_Note: `Collections.sort(...)` only works on collections that are subtypes of `List`.
+The `Set`
+and Collection APIs do not imply any ordering of the elements._

 ### Sorting maps

 You can sort the entries of a `HashMap` by value in a similar fashion.
-(Note that a LinkedHashMap must be used as the target.
-The keys in an ordinary `HashMap` are unordered.)
+(Note that a `LinkedHashMap`
+must be used as the target.
+The keys in an ordinary `HashMap` are unordered)

 ````
 Map<String, Integer> map = new HashMap();  // ... or any other Map class